 - its investments in the equity shares (including instruments that would convert into equity shares within a period not more than 10 years from the date of issue, in group companies form not less than 60% of its Total Assets,

-- it does not trade in its investments in stocks, debt or loans in group companies except by block sale for dilution or disinvestment,
+- it does not trade in its investments in stocks, debt, or loans in group companies except by block sale for dilution or disinvestment,

-- no financial activity, which are listed under Section 45I(c) and 45I(f) of the RBI Act, 1934, is being carried out by it.
+- no financial activity, which is listed under Section 45I(c) and 45I(f) of the RBI Act, 1934, is being carried out by it.
 Other than for investments in bank deposits, government securities, money market instruments, loans to and investments in debt issuances of group companies or guarantees declared on behalf of group companies,

 - its asset size is Rs 100 crore or above, and,

 According to Section 45(1A) of RBI, the below conditions must be fulfilled for a company to be registered as an NBFC:

 - Registration: A company should be established as per the rules, regulations, and provisions mentioned under Section 3 of the Companies Act 2013 or the previous Companies Act 1956.

 - Director’s Qualifications: At least 1/3rd of the Directors must be experienced in Finance.
 And he/she must be employed as a full-time Director.